 3. Create a plant list

 Once you have a good idea of your microclimates, you can create a list of edible plants you’d like to try in each spot at different times of the year.

-Let us hammer that home: mistakes = learning opportunities, so the more you try, the more you’ll learn.
+Let us hammer that point home: mistakes = learning opportunities.
+The more you try, the more you’ll learn.
 And over time, you’ll learn how to expertly use your microclimates to yield amazing edible results throughout your garden or edible landscape.